Sutto/barista/README.md

 ## Frameworks ##

-One of the other main features Barista adds (over bistro\_car) is frameworks similar to Compass.
-The idea being, you add coffeescripts at runtime from gems etc. To do this, in your gem just have a coffeescript directory and then in you gem add the following code:
+One of the other main features Barista adds (over other tools) is frameworks similar to Compass.
+The idea being, you add coffee scripts at runtime from gems etc. To do this, in your gem just have a `coffeescript` directory and then in you gem add the following code:

     Barista::Framework.register 'name', 'full-path-to-directory' if defined?(Barista::Framework)